SeriousGuy888/csc207-team-project/TeamContract-draft.md

 ## AI Usage

  - Members will let others know when a piece of code is AI-generated.
- - Members will test AI-generated code prior to committing them.
+ - Members will test AI-generated code prior to committing it.
  - Members will ensure that they understand the AI-generated code they committed.

 # Decision-Making